DEPARTMENTS

 Ironically, despite several firebombs and threats made against real-estate agents, Canarsie itself is now entirely West Indian: When I was in college, a few hard-working, upwardly-mobile families from the Islands made incursions into the neighborhood.
 Real estate prices promptly plummeted, prompting all the Jews and Italians to move to The Island.
 (For a real estate agent to take advantage of the phenomenon, buying houses cheap off white people to sell them dearly to black people, is called "blockbusting," and, even though it epitomizes the Free Market that our dear President Bush so advocates, it is quite illegal—but, oddly, no one was prosecuted for it in Canarsie.)

 But I do thank them for it.
+It's only with self-knowledge that change is possible.

 Are you a racist?
 Write to editor@corporatemofo.com